 Joe Feddersen is inspired by the traditional patterns and motifs from the native people of the Plateau region and pairs them with symbols from modern, urban space.
 Weaving these motifs and symbols, he maintains ties to his historical identity while utilizing forms of the contemporary world.

 His work utilizes printmaking, collage, and glass.
 Past projects have generally referenced blankets through design, but with pieces such as Cheif’s Blanket #17 (1992) and Okanagan IV (2003), his work identifies blankets more specifically.
-For Sharing Blankets, Joe will create a new piece of work to exhibit in the Wallowa Homeland Longhouse.

 His solo exhibition in 2009, Vital Signs, traveled from the Tacoma Art Museum, WA to the Missoula Art Museum, MT, and then the Hallie Ford Museum, OR.